GuND0Wn151/Python_OOP/README.md

 A parrot is can be an object,as it has the following properties

-name, age, color as attributes singing, dancing as behavior
+name, age, color as attributes. singing, dancing as behavior.

 The concept of OOP in Python focuses on creating reusable code.
-This concept is also known as DRY (Don't Repeat Yourself
+This concept is also known as DRY (Don't Repeat Yourself).